 The Scottish Government provided the Scottish Huntington’s Association (SHA) with funding and support to lead on the development of a National Care Framework for HD to help ensure families affected by the condition are given the best possible care, information and support regardless of where they live in Scotland.
-The current version, which is in the process of being signed off for formal launch, can be viewed HERE.
+The Framework is designed to evolve over time as and when evidence and/or health and social care personnel, services and structures change, to prevent it from becoming obsolete.
+The current version can be viewed HERE.

 The Framework was pulled together by a development group representing all parties who have an interest in making the document as comprehensive and successful as possible.
 The group includes representatives of HD families and carers, psychiatry, psychology, neurology, neuropsychology, genetics, rehabilitation, dentistry, GPs, speech and language therapy, dietetics, physiotherapy, occupational therapy, care homes, palliative care, social work and academic and research institutions.